WHO WE ARE

 informed of what's going on both within the negotiating process and outside in the climate change arena

 through a variety of communications products, including social media.
-The UNFCCC twitter account has more than 125.000 followers and 110.000 people
+The UNFCCC twitter account has almost 140.000 followers and 113.000 people

 follow us on facebook.